7 matches found

 CVE-2006-2713

-Secure Elements Class 5 AVR client (aka C5 EVM) before 2.8.1 generates predictable CEIDs, which allows remote attackers to determine the CEID of a protected asset, which can be used in other attacks against AVR.
+CVE-2006-2713 affects Secure Elements Class 5 AVR client (aka C5 EVM) prior to version 2.8.1.
+The vulnerability stems from generating predictable CEIDs, allowing a remote attacker to determine the CEID of a protected asset.
+This information could be leveraged in subsequent attacks against AVR.
+Th...

 CVE-2006-2717

-Unspecified vulnerability in Secure Elements Class 5 AVR client and server (aka C5 EVM) before 2.8.1 allows authenticated attackers to overwrite arbitrary files (1) on a server during an update or (2) on a client via modified pathnames, possibly due to a directory traversal issue.
+Affected software: Secure Elements Class 5 AVR client and server (C5 EVM) prior to 2.8.1.
+Vulnerability: authenticated attackers can overwrite arbitrary files (1) on a server during an update, or (2) on a client via modified pathnames, likely due to a directory traversal issue.
+Impact: potential ...

 CVE-2006-2715